SSH-keys¶

 Tip

-If you don’t have a key, you will be able to generate a new one using one of the below methods.
-We do however recommend using ssh-keygen to generate the key on your computer.
+to generate the key on your computer.
 This is because you are then able to choose one of the modern keying methods instead of RSA which the various platform options will provide.
-A good command to generate a key in Linux and Linux like systems running Open SSH using the modern ed25519 algorithm (which may not be supported on all systems yet - but is very safe and preferable to RSA) is ssh-keygen -t ed25519 -f ~/id_ed25519, this will output the key in your home folder with filename “id_ed25519” and public key in same folder with filename “id_ed25519.pub”.
-You will be asked to provide a password for the key which we recommend.
+A good command to generate a key in Linux and Linux like systems running Open SSH using the modern ed25519 algorithm (which may not be supported on all systems yet - but is very safe and preferable to RSA) is ssh-keygen -t ed25519 -f ~/id_ed25519

 Tip

-If you already have a key but with no password we strongly recommend adding a password to it, this can be done (in Linux and Linux like systems running Open SSH) by the following command ssh-keygen -p -f <your keyfile>.
+.
 Adding a password will secure the key in the event you for instance loose your laptop or otherwise compromise the key.
 Also keep in mind, the private part of the key is as sensitive as a clear text password without the passphrase (and depending on your passphrase strength, potentially also with it) and should be stored with this in mind.

-Cloud management portal
+Cloud management portal¶

 To create an SSH-key through the Cloud management portal, follow these steps:

-• Press “Compute” and then “SSH-keys” in the side menu.
+Press “Compute” and then “SSH-keys” in the side menu.

-• Press the “+” sign in lower right corner.
+Press the “+” sign in lower right corner.

-• Choose a name.
+Choose a name.

-• Copy/paste your key into the “key contents” field.
+Copy/paste your key into the “key contents” field.

 If you don’t have a key you can instead choose to generate a new one:

-• Press “generate new key”.
+Press “generate new key”.

-• Copy the private part of the new key to a file on your workstation as this will not be saved in the platform (and should be kept secret).
+Copy the private part of the new key to a file on your workstation as this will not be saved in the platform (and should be kept secret).
 We recommend setting a password on the key as per above tips.

-OpenStack Horizon
+OpenStack Horizon¶

 To create an SSH-key through OpenStack Horizon, follow these steps:

-• Under “project”, click “compute” and then “key pairs” in the sidebar menu.
+Under “project”, click “compute” and then “key pairs” in the sidebar menu.

-• Press “import public key” in the top right corner.
+Press “import public key” in the top right corner.

-• Choose a name.
+Choose a name.

-• Choose “SSH-key” under “key type”.
+Choose “SSH-key” under “key type”.

-• Paste your public key in the “public key” form (or choose the file from the “load public key from file”.
+Paste your public key in the “public key” form (or choose the file from the “load public key from file”.

-• Press “import public key”
+Press “import public key”

 If you don’t have a key you can instead choose to generate a new one: - Under “project”, click “compute” and then “key pairs” in the sidebar menu. - Press “create key pair” in the top right corner. - Choose a name. - Press “create key pair”